 The under-band should sit horizontal across your back and the shoulder straps should sit parallel.
 Test out the fit of the band by raising your arms above your head a few times.
 In front of a mirror, look at your bra band as you spin around slowly (think slow-motion pirouette!).
 If your band is riding up your back, or creating an upward arc instead of sitting horizontal, it is too big for you.
 If it is digging in and feels too tight or restrictive, the band is too small for you.
-Be aware that if you’re changing to a smaller or bigger band size, the capacity of the cup size changes as well – so if you go down a band size, you’ll most likely need to choose 1 cup size bigger.
+Be aware that if you’re changing to a smaller or bigger band size, the capacity of the cup size changes as well – so if you go down a band size, you’ll most likely need to choose 1 cup size larger.
 Or if you go up a band size, you’ll need to choose 1 cup size smaller.

 Things to remember:

 - The band should sit horizontal across your back – check that it is level all the way around from front to back.

 - If your band is riding up or too tight/restrictive, your band size is incorrect

 - The straps should sit parallel on your back